cassiomolin/microservices-springboot/README.md

   <img src="architecture-diagram.png" alt="Architecture diagram" width="50%"/>
 </p>

+## External services

+This application depends on external services.
+Ensure that these services are up and running attempting to run the application.

+### MongoDB

+Shopping and product services use MongoDB for persistence.

+Before running the Ensure that you have a MongoDB instance up and running on `localhost` port `27017` (default port).
+The `product` and `shopping-list` databases will be created by the application.

+### RabbitMQ

+RabbitMQ is used as message broker.
+Ensure that RabbitMQ is running on `localhost` port `5672` (default port).

 ## Building and running this application

-First of all, ensure that you have a MongoDB instance up and running.
-By default, the `product-service` and `shopping-list-service` will attempt to connect to a database running on port `27017`.
-The `product` and `shopping-list` databases will be created by the application.

 To build and run this application, follow these steps: